SanthoshJayaram1/cn-mealfinder/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Make sure to follow the existing code style and guidelines.

-## License
-This project is licensed under the MIT License.

-    Feel free to modify the content based on your project's specifics and add any additional sections or information as needed.